MRI Scan for Back Pain

 Getting an MRI for Back Pain at the Heilman Center

 Our highly experienced pain specialists are committed to the highest standard of care.
-We will work to make getting your MRI for back or neck pain as comfortable as possible.
+We work to make your MRI for back or neck pain as comfortable as possible.
 The procedure is very safe, but we will need to know if any of the following applies to you:

 - You’re pregnant

 - You have an electronic device in your body, such as a pacemaker